State Policies

 Make sure that you have Creating a State Policy extension point in the plugin.

-For a Commerce Manager action to be State Policies aware, it must extend AbstractPolicyAwareAction
+For a Commerce Manager action to be State Policies aware, it must extend AbstractPolicyAwareAction.

-method must be implemented to return the unique identifier that will be used to map Creating a State Policy Contribution to this target.
+The getTargetIdentifier method must be implemented to return the unique identifier that will be used to map Creating a State Policy Contribution to this target.

 public String getTargetIdentifier() {